 **See the bottom of this page for PDF versions of the BIOLOGY Major Checklist for your class year**

 We recently updated our Learning Goals and our coursework to reflect the importance of diversity, equity, and inclusion in the training of our majors.
 Please see this webpage for Sample Paths for the Biology Major.
 Note that the Biology Comprehensive Requirements requires synthesis of your knowledge and learning across the Biology curriculum, please keep your course materials for this important senior year exam.
 Pre-med students should consult the Health Professions webpages for details.

-The Biology major consists of five categories:
+The Biology major consists of six categories:

 I. Two introductory biology courses (BIOL-181 and BIOL-191) taken in either order.

 - BIOL-181 is offered in the fall semester.

 - BIOL-191 is offered in both the fall and spring semesters.